geometry-zsh/geometry/readme.md

 ![animation of git features](./images/screencasts/git.svg)

-All geometry does is run simple functions to customize the left and right prompts.
+All mnml does is run simple functions to customize the left and right prompts.

 We bundle a few useful functions to start with, that can: